satishrsdg/python_opa/instructions.md

 docker-compose up #launches the multi-container application ctrl + c or docker-compose down to shutdown the containers

-note: Requirements.txt has the below instruction which might be blocked by proxy.
+note: src/app/requirements.txt has the below instruction which might be blocked by proxy.
 In such case proxy needs to be turned off before running the above block of code

 git+http://github.com/open-policy-agent/rego-python